redstrate/docs.xiv.zone/content/concept/logging-in-official.md

 To get the `_STORED_` value, use `\t<\s*input .* name="_STORED_" value="(?<stored>.*)">` and use the second captured variable.
 You also need to the store the full URL of this request (including all of the queries) for use in the next request.

 If you get an error during this response, it may indicate that the Square Enix servers are down for maintenance.
-Make sure to check the gate status!

-## Logging in
+# Logging in

-Now you have all of the needed variables to actually attempt a log in!
+Now it's time to perform the first step of logging in:

 **POST** `https://ffxiv-login.square-enix.com/oauth/ffxivarr/login/login.send`
 * Query items: